jessy-p/wp-ai-product-finder/readme.txt

 == Description ==

-AI Product Finder is a demonstration Gutenberg block showcasing AI-powered e-commerce product search capabilities using vector embeddings and large language models.
+AI Product Finder is a Gutenberg block that enables AI-powered e-commerce product search using vector embeddings and large language models.
-Instead of traditional keyword matching, customers can describe what they're looking for and get relevant product recommendations using semantic search using Pinecone vector database.
+Instead of traditional keyword matching, customers can describe what they're looking for and get relevant product recommendations via semantic search powered by Pinecone's vector database.
-It integrates with LLM to help customers understand how the matched products match their needs.
+It uses generative AI to provide concise explanations of why each product matches the customer's search.

 == Requirements ==

 * WordPress 6.7 or higher
 * PHP 7.4 or higher
 * WooCommerce plugin (active)
-* Pinecone account and API key
+* Pinecone API key
 * OpenAI API key
-* Product data indexed in Pinecone vector database

 == Installation ==